Lion Tailed Macaque Facts

 - Genus: Macaca

 - Species: M. silenus

 The fascinating Lion Tailed Macaque also lives only within a small mountain range on the coast of southern India.
 Sadly, its only remaining completely undisturbed habitat exists in the Silent Valley National Park, in Kerala, in Asia.

-Within its range, the Lion Tailed Macaque inhabits the upper canopy of tropical evergreen forests.
+Within its range, the Lion Tailed Macaque almost exclusively inhabits the upper canopy of tropical evergreen forests.
 Individuals also spend the majority of their lives in the trees, and rarely descend to the ground.

-This animal also has an omnivorous diet and primarily consumes fruit, buds, leaves, insects, and small vertebrates.
+Finally, this animal also has an omnivorous diet, much like the majority of similar creatures.
+Therefore, it primarily consumes a random combination of fruit, buds, leaves, insects, and small vertebrates.